lerni/klaro-cookie-consent/README.md

 ```

 ### Google Tag Manager Integration
-When using with `lerni/silverstripe-tracking`, GTM events are automatically fired based on your callback:
+When using with `lerni/silverstripe-tracking`, GTM events are automatically fired based on the callbacks set in CMS:

 **Default Events:**
 - `klaro-google-analytics-accepted/declined`